508 verification: website content must be accessible to the disabled

 - Shear volume makes it impossible to check the majority of files.
 Millions of PDFs reside on federal agency and private industry sites (ADA has defined private industry as “places of public accommodations” and must adhere to accessibility laws).

 - About 2/3 of accessibility requirements can be checked by software.
 But what software is used?
 It depends on the importance website owners place on it.
 Most checkers know Acrobat’s Accessibility Checker is just the starting point.
 Despite its inadequacies, Accessibility Checker remains the only testing software some gatekeepers use.
 For a more legitimate test, PAC 2 can be used.
 [PAC 2 takes time to learn because it can/does yield misleading results.]

 - About 1/3 of accessibility requirements must be checked manually.
 Additionally, part of accessibility is subjective so there is a need for judgment.
 Note: Assistive Technologies (like JAWS) are used by the blind to “hear and navigate” the contents of a file.
-An experienced AT user adds practicality to the testing process and is often included in the checking process.
+An experienced AT user adds practicality to the testing process and should be included in the checking process.

 The consequence of erratic testing is predictable.
 Most PDFs posted on public sites are not 508 compliant.

 It takes effort to make your PDF 508 compliant, so why bother?

 Regardless of how well the source files were created, the resulting PDF will need “work” to make it compliant.
 This is the last task before posting the final file.
 So if the file may never be properly tested, why bother?

 Non-compliance carries risk.

 - If the file is failed at the checking stage, unplanned time/cost must be spent to fix it.

 - If a file is not properly checked and later found non-compliant by a user, the potential for really bad things exists.
 Suffice it to say, the risk is big.